 Split Payments with Sub-accounts

-Updated 23 month ago
+Updated 19 minutes ago

 Flutterwave enables you to split the payments received for goods and services between your bank account and other accounts.
-The split payment option is only available via payment links, Flutterwave APIs and SDKs.
+The split payment option is only available via payment links, Flutterwave APIs, and SDKs.

-1. Click "Subaccounts" on the left side of your dashboard then click "Subaccounts" just under the ‘Overview tab’.
+1. Click ‘Subaccounts’ on the left side of your dashboard, then click ‘Subaccounts’ just under the ‘Overview tab’.

 2. Click the ‘Add subaccount’ button.